sqlxpert/aws-tag-sched-ops/readme.md

 * **Enhance reliability** by taking frequent backups
 * **Use tags** to schedule operations
 * Secure tags and backups using Identity and Access Management (IAM) policies
-* Install and update easily, with CloudFormation
+* Install and update easily, with CloudFormation (and StackSets for multiple regions or AWS accounts)

 Jump to: [Installation](#quick-start) &bull; [Operation Tags](#enabling-operations) &bull; [Schedule Tags](#scheduling-operations) &bull; [Logging](#output) &bull; [Master On/Off](#master-onoff-switch) &bull; [Security](#security-model)